polymerdao/eigenda-proxy/README.md

 In the event that the EigenDA disperser or network is down, the proxy will return a 503 (Service Unavailable) status code as a response to POST requests, which rollup batchers can use to failover and start submitting blobs to the L1 chain instead.
 For more info, see our failover designs for [op-stack](https://github.com/ethereum-optimism/specs/issues/434) and for [arbitrum](https://hackmd.io/@epociask/SJUyIZlZkx).

 This behavior is turned on by default, but configurable via the `--eigenda.confirmation-timeout` flag (set to 15 mins by default currently).
 If a blob is not confirmed within this time, the proxy will return a 503 status code.
 This should be set long enough to accomodate for the disperser's batching interval (typically 10 minutes), signature gathering, and onchain submission.

+This behavior can be modified to write to a secondary storage target when EigenDA write fails by setting the `--store.enable-write-on-eigenda-failure` flag to `true`.
+This flag only works with OP Stack-based rollups.

 ## Blob Lifecycle